marcelotduarte/cx_Freeze/doc/src/bdist_appimage.rst

 bdist_appimage
 ``````````````

-This command is available on Linux systems, to create a AppImage application
+This command is available on Linux systems, to create an AppImage application
 bundle (a .AppImage file); bdist_appimage automates the process.

 An AppImage is a downloadable file for Linux that contains an application and